ventureoo/nvidia-tweaks/README.md

   **Note**: It is possible to use more VRAM (?)

+- ``nvidia_drm.modeset=1`` - enables modesetting support for the NVIDIA driver.
+  Critical for Wayland support and proper PRIME Offload operation. **Be sure to enable**.

+- ``nvidia_drm.fbdev=1`` - enables hardware framebuffer support.
+Allows to use native display resolution in tty.
+This option has no effect on PRIME laptops, as the framebuffer is handled by the integrated graphics.
+This parameter is marked as experimental, so bugs may occur.

 Then we install udev rules from negative17 (https://github.com/negativo17/nvidia-kmod-common/blob/master/60-nvidia.rules).
 These udev rules are required for node presence and runtime PM and fixes